marisalim/Transcriptome_pipeline/README.md

 Contact: marisalim@stonybrook.edu

-This repository contains code for assembling and analyzing transcriptome data.
+This repository contains code for assembling and analyzing transcriptome data used in **Parallel Molecular Evolution in Pathways, Genes, and Sites in High-Elevation Hummingbirds Revealed by Comparative Transcriptomics** by Lim, Marisa C.W., Witt, Christopher C., Graham, Catherine H., Davalos, Liliana M.

 ---
 List of scripts and brief explanation of function.
 Miscellaneous scripts (for testing, old, etc.) are in the script_sandbox/ directory.